 Switzerland manages to successfully project two flattering but contradictory images side-by-side.
-On the one hand, it is a rural mountain idyll populated by wholesome country folk, and dotted with chalets, ski resorts and pretty medieval towns.
-On the other hand, it is a sophisticated economic hub powered by a productive and innovative workforce.
+On the one hand, it is a rural mountain idyll populated by wholesome country folk and dotted with chalets, ski resorts and pretty medieval towns.
+On the other side, it is a sophisticated economic hub powered by a productive and innovative workforce.

-It is nice balance if you can spend your working hours in business Switzerland and your free time in bucolic Switzerland.
+It is a delicate balance if you can spend your working hours in business Switzerland and your free time in rural Switzerland.
 But for women, it is certainly not easy if you are expected to raise a family in the traditional model while facing all the challenges of the modern workplace.
 Something has to give.

 The majority of mothers in Switzerland try to tick both boxes by working part-time.
 Although this choice may appear to offer the best of both worlds, combined with other obstacles, it often spells the end of any career progress.

 The 2017 Schilling Report on gender balance in Swiss companies shows how dramatically women disappear from the so-called leaky pipeline that leads to top management.
 Women in the companies surveyed made up 37 per cent of the workforce.
 At the middle management level, this dropped to 21 per cent, senior management 14 per cent, with only 9 per cent of the board or leading positions occupied by women.

 At 1.5 children per woman, the fertility rate in Switzerland is low, though pretty close to the EU average.
 Lack of affordable childcare is often singled out as an obstacle to having children in Switzerland.
 While it’s true there are not enough day-care places to meet the demand; daycare is not the preferred choice for many Swiss parents.